SandwichGouda/Data/Data.md

 * ``-H``, ``--si`` : print sizes in powers of 1000 (e.g., 1.1G)

 #### ``free``

+Displays the amount of free and used memory in the system

 - ``-b, --bytes`` : show output in bytes
 - ``-k``, ``--kibi`` : show output in kibibytes